It happens. Ancestors DID change their names sometimes.

 You have some options.
 Just be prepared this is not a quick process and you will stretch your research muscles.
 That’s a good thing!

-Let’s take a look at William H. Haley of Halifax and Charlotte Counties, VA.
+Let’s take a close up look at William Henry Haley of Charlotte County, VA.

 (This is based on the research report I completed as part of the ProGen Study Group 11.)

 Were William Henry Haley and George W. Haley the same man?

 William Haley “disappeared” from the records prior to 1883.
 Despite hours of research, no evidence of William’s existence prior to 1833 could be found.
 Obviously, he was somewhere!
 Oral history and William’s earliest known record of existence were the starting point to re-construct William’s early life.
 [Note: William H Haley was my Great Great Grandfather.]

 1.Oral History Can Hold Clues To An Ancestors Name Change

 Oral history for William’s life after his 1883 marriage and until his death is strong and abundant.
 At the time of this research, many of William’s grandchildren were still living and passing on their knowledge of his life.
 Unfortunately, those mentioned in this post have since passed away.